- Best Bluetooth Motorcycle Helmets for 2023 – A Real List - October 6, 2023

 The next layer down from the shell is foam.
 “Foam” is pretty much all we know.
 The company’s website and promotional materials don’t give any more details, so we have to guess this is again standard (and cheap) EPS foam.

 The visor on the X1 has three tint options and you get two in the box.
-It claims to be anti-fogging, but we’re a little doubtful since it does actually get foggy without much breath or temperature difference.
+It claims to be anti-fogging, but like most things this company claims, it’s just not true.
+The visor quickly fogs up with a small temperature difference and a bit of warm breath.

 One thing that really sticks in the throat about the CrossHelmet – when you consider the price, you don’t even get a visor button or handy notch.
 You’ve got to put your hand on the visor and pull it up and down, making it easy to smudge up your view.